Jean And David W Wallace Foundation Inc

 EIN: 061626691

-Note: The foundation does not accept unsolicited requests for funds and only makes contributions to preselected charitable organizations.
+Note: The foundation does not accept unsolicited requests for funds and only makes contributions to preselected charitable organisations.

 Overview